ScilifelabDataCentre/Anubis/anubis/documentation/input-field-types.md

 **NOTE**: This is currently implemented only for reviews; it is not very meaningful for other entities.

-## Text field
+### Text field

 A multiline text which may use Markdown formatting.

 - **Maxlength**.
 The maximum number of characters allowed in the field, blanks included.

-## Document field
+### Document field

  An attached file.

 - **Extensions**.
 A list of allowed extensions for the attached file.
   A simple-minded mechanism to restrict the allowed types of files.

-## Repeat field
+### Repeat field

-This fiel solves the problem when the number of input fields depends on a number that the user must input.
-If the user has e.g. three collaborators, the user should then add the name, affiliation and email address in three copies.
+This field allow the number of a set of input fields to depend on a number that the user must input.
+For example, if the user has three collaborators and the name, affiliation and email address of these collaborators must be entered.

 When the user inputs a number in a repeat field, the system brings up that number of copies of the other fields that have been associated